zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

           expkey:  12.3015e+05

-       When evaluated these entries are presented as
+       When evaluated these entries are interpreted as

           floatkey : 1230.15

           expkey : 1230150.0

-       Finally, we can represent not-a-number (NAN) or infinity.
+       Finally, we can represent a key as  not-a-number (NAN) or infinity.

          ---